Morning Meditation Practices

 Shakyamuni Buddha Practice Recitations

-We will lead you in the Shakyamuni Buddha meditation.
+If you’re joining us on line for a scheduled meditation session, we will lead you in the Shakyamuni Buddha meditation.
 These are the recitations.

-Find the full practice text, complete with instructions on how to think at each step of the practice, along with audio of Ven.
+To lead yourself through the practice, you can find the full practice text, complete with instructions on how to think at each step of the practice, along with audio of Ven.
 Thubten Chodron guiding the practice, here.

 Namo Gurubhya.
 Namo Buddhaya.
 Namo Dharmaya.
 Namo Sanghaya.
 (3x or 7x)